vignesh4757/Advance_House_Price_Prediction/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This Project is inspired by IIITB Bangalore.
+This Project is done by Vignesh